Non-Data-Splitting Estimator Selection for Regression in Exponential Families: The statistical setting

 To evaluate the performance of the selected estimator $\gR_{\widehat\bsg_{\widehat\lambda}}$, we need to introduce a loss function.
 Since we focus on estimating the $n$ conditional distributions, it is natural to consider a loss function based on the Hellinger distance.
 More precisely, we endow the space $\sbR_{\sW}$ with a pseudo Hellinger distance $\gh$ defined for any $\gR=(R_{1},\ldots,R_{n})$ and $\gR'=(R'_{1},\ldots,R'_{n})$ in $\sbR_{\sW}$ by

 where $h$ is the Hellinger distance introduced in \eref{hellinger-distance-def}.
-Whenever the regression function $\bsg^{*}$ exists, we automatically deduce a performance of $\widehat\bsg_{\widehat\lambda}$ with respect to $\bsg^{*}$ by the distance $d\left(\bsg^{*},\widehat\bsg_{\widehat\lambda}\right)=\gh\left(\gR_{\bsg^{*}},\gR_{\widehat\bsg_{\widehat\lambda}}\right)$.
+Whenever the regression function $\bsg^{*}$ exists, we automatically deduce a performance of $\widehat\bsg_{\widehat\lambda}$ with respect to $\bsg^{*}$ by the distance $d(\bsg^{*},\widehat\bsg_{\widehat\lambda})=\gh(\gR_{\bsg^{*}},\gR_{\widehat\bsg_{\widehat\lambda}})$.
 In particular, in the context of changepoint detection problem in exponential families where $W_{i}$ are deterministic, the loss function $\gh$ is the sum of the Hellinger distances between each two probabilities $R_{i}$ and $R'_{i}$.
 Such a loss function has been considered in several literature, for instance \cite{lecam1986} and \cite{lecamyang1990}.
-From this point of view, unlike the typical methods detecting changes for some parameter of a distribution (for example detecting changes in means for Gaussian and Poisson distributions), our approach validates the changes along the sequence if there are abrupt variations with respect to the distribution level.
+Unlike typical methods that detect changes in distribution parameters (e.g., changes in means for Gaussian or Poisson distributions), our approach identifies changes in the sequence based on abrupt variations at the distribution level.